Automated Code Review Assignments: An Alternative Perspective of Code Ownership on GitHub: Dataset

 \subsection{Data Collection Procedures}

 For both repository groups (with and without CODEOWNERS), we collected a wide range of project-level metrics—issue count, pull request count, commit count, contributor count, primary language, and repository age—to capture development activity and project characteristics.
-Most data were retrieved through the GitHub REST API, while contributor counts were scraped using Selenium to ensure accuracy, as API values occasionally include unfiltered contributors that are excluded on the web interface due to GitHub’s internal deduplication filters.\footnote{\url{https://github.com/orgs/community/discussions/24355}} We treated the contributor counts from the web interface as the ground truth.
+Most data were retrieved through the GitHub REST API, while contributor counts were scraped using Selenium to ensure accuracy, as API values occasionally include unfiltered contributors that are excluded on the web interface due to GitHub's internal deduplication filters.\footnote{\url{https://github.com/orgs/community/discussions/24355}} We treated contributor counts from the web interface as ground truth.

-To ensure temporal consistency, all repositories were cloned and analyzed using a fixed cutoff date of 9 October 2024.
-We implemented a custom API wrapper on top of the \texttt{requests} library\footnote{\url{https://pypi.org/project/requests/}} to handle batching, retries, and caching, thereby improving throughput and minimizing token consumption under GitHub’s rate limits.
+To ensure temporal consistency, all repositories were cloned and analyzed using a fixed cutoff date of 9 October 2024. \revone[2.III]{We fixed a single cutoff because mining data at this scale spanned an extended collection period.
+Without a common cutoff, repositories downloaded later in the process would have accumulated more recent pull-request activity than those downloaded earlier, producing a sliding-window effect in which the most recently collected repositories contribute disproportionately more recent data and could unduly influence the observed trends.
+Anchoring every repository to the same cutoff date places them on a common temporal footing and removes this collection-induced bias.
+We discuss the recency of this cutoff, and its potential impact on the conclusions, as a threat to validity in Section~\ref{sec:threats}.} We implemented a custom API wrapper on top of the \texttt{requests} library\footnote{\url{https://pypi.org/project/requests/}} to handle batching, retries, and caching, thereby improving throughput and minimizing token consumption under GitHub's rate limits.